WPDevelopers/notificationx/README.txt

 11. **[ReviewX](https://reviewx.io/):** Display beautiful reviews from ReviewX.
 Currently it supports WooCommerce, and you could showcase your multi-criteria reviews.

+11. **[Elementor](https://wordpress.org/plugins/elementor/):** With the introduction of Elementor integration, you can create & design stunning Notification Bars quite easily.
+You can choose from various pre-set layouts and customize the layout any way you want.

 ## 🏆 FEATURED IN TOP PUBLICATIONS ##